redtomato0129/Bubble-Plugin-Paystack/README.md

 These states are updated at different points in the lifecycle of a transaction in sync with the events triggered by the plugin.
 Here’s how the states and events relate to each other;

-When a Pay Button checkout is loaded;
+When a Paystack Button checkout is loaded;

 - `email` , `amount`, and `transaction_id` are set to their respective values
 - `status` is set to `ongoing`

-When a Pay Button transaction is successful;
+When a Paystack Button transaction is successful;

 - `reference` and `message` are updated to their respective values
 - `status` is set to `success`

-When a Pay Button checkout is closed;
+When a Paystack Button checkout is closed;

 - `status` is set to `abandoned`

-When a Pay Button checkout fails to load
+When a Paystack Button checkout fails to load

 - `error` is set to the failure reason
 - `status` is set to `error`

 You can combine these to build interesting workflows to control during and post payment experience.
 Here’s a  sample workflow you can build

-When a Pay Button transaction is successful —> Create a new transaction record  —> Redirect user to thank you page.
+When a Paystack Button transaction is successful —> Create a new transaction record  —> Redirect user to thank you page.

 ![Screenshot 2022-09-16 at 13.33.50.png](https://res.cloudinary.com/drps6uoe4/image/upload/v1663678959/Screenshot_2022-09-16_at_13.33.50_ylihum.png)

 ## Fetching Data

 The plugin provides API calls for fetching data from your Paystack business.
-The response from these calls can be used as data sources to configure the *Pay Button*, input fields, or any other elements on your page that accepts dynamic values.
+The response from these calls can be used as data sources to configure the *Paystack Button*, input fields, or any other elements on your page that accepts dynamic values.

 When you choose “Get Data from an external API”, you will find these options available under the Paystack plugin;